metno/metapi-climatenormals/README.md

 Climate normals service for MET API
 ==============================================

-This module implements a service for retrieving IDF values for observations (IDF = Intensity Duration Frequency).
+This module implements a service for retrieving climate normals.

 # Run